SublimeText/Ceedling/README.md

 ### Unit Test Function Templates

-Unit test method function templates are active when the caret/cursor not in a function body.
+Unit test method function templates are active when the caret is outside a function body.

 | Shortcut | Assertion |
 |:--|:--|